CodeGreg1/lots-project-ms4/README.md

 -   Django officially supports Postgres, My SQL, Oracle and many more I used Postgres during this project.
 These schema tables below are a visual representation of the data is collected that will be in the database and during the project development it has evolved to the below.

 If you look at the schema you will see the fundamental differences in the colour schemes used to identify the different parts that are being used in this project.
-    -   Green - This identifies the authorised section of Django this also includes the News app for posting.
+-   Green - This identifies the authorised section of Django.
+So in order to update any of these parts of the database you would need either superuser level or a staff level login.
+The News App you can see is in this section as it is for posting news onto the website.
+Also the email confirmation is also included so that certain pages can be used by real people.
-    -   Blue - This is the Django admin and installed admin interface theme manager which was installed.
+-   Blue - This is the Django admin databases and logs.
+You can see I installed an admin Theme editor which is identified here as admin_interface_theme, the other database elements in blue are tmore temporary such as the django session data and the migrations.
-    -   Orange - This is the main schema structure for products and checkouts with the use of the profiles as an entry point.
+-   Orange - This is the main schema structure for products, checkouts and profiles.
+As you can see the profiles database interacts with the auth_user database in order to get email confirmation etc. The checkout is reliant on both profiles and products.

+The Checkout, products, profile and news all have different models which have been created and any edits would need migrations.

 <img src="documentation/readme_images/lots-project-schema.png">